AOEpeople/aoe_technology_radar/README.md

 Place your `logo.svg` and `favicon.ico` in the `public` folder next to the `package.json`.
 The ideal logo is 150px x 60px.
 For reference have a look at [public/logo.svg](./public/logo.svg).

+If you want to use a file other than an SVG, copy it to the `public` folder and set the name of the file as `logoFile` inside the `config.json`. e.g. `"logoFile": "acme-logo.png"`

 ### Step 3: Configure the radar

 Open the `config.json` file and configure the radar to your needs.